What does your manuscript need?

 - making suggestions about content, organization, and presentation, based on analysis of competing works, comments of expert reviewers, the client’s market analysis, and other appropriate references

 - rewriting, writing, and researching, as needed, and sometimes suggesting topics or providing information about topics for consideration of authors and client

 If you have concerns about your book’s bigger picture, a manuscript critique is a great way to identify areas and avenues for improvement.
 Check out my manuscript critique page for more information.

 *My guidelines are adapted from the Editorial Freelancers Association’s definition of terms and from The Copyeditor’s Handbook, Third Edition by Amy Einsohn.

 Rates and turnaround time: Vary by project.
 Each project has its own peculiar needs.
-I tend to book a couple of months ahead of time, but my associate editors are often available within a few weeks, and rush jobs are sometimes possible for a million dollars more.
+I tend to book projects for myself three or four months ahead of time, but my editors are often available within a few weeks, and rush jobs are sometimes possible for a million dollars more.
+Editing rates tend to be 2.5-4¢/word.
+Critique rates tend to be around 2¢/word; hourly rates vary by editor.
 Call me, we’ll talk.